ineszz/ineszz/README.md

 # ✨ Hello there!
 I'm Ines 👋

 About me:
- - 🔭 I’m currently improving my knowledge of R & Python ;-)
+ - 🔭 I’m currently on a journey of improving my knowledge  ;-)

  📫 Reach me:
  - :iphone: <a href="https://twitter.com/inesz">twitter</a>